ENG-Mazri/ENG-Mazri/README.md

 ### Hi there 👋
-- My name is Mazri Abderrahmane, I studied Structural Engineering, now I'm a (self-taught) full-time BIM Software Developer 😄
+I’m Mazri Abderrahmane, with a background in Structural Engineering, now a self-taught BIM Software Developer building tools for openBIM and beyond.

 #### Personal projects
 - [bimblox](https://bimblox.app). - IFC toolbox.